Sudan's disparate opposition comes together post Bashir - Journal du Cameroun

 He told AFP that other Islamist alternatives opposing NCP policies have been a mainstay of Sudanese politics and that they will continue to survive in some form or another.

-The most prominent Islamist movement which still has a massive following is the Popular Congress Party, headed by hardline ideological figure Hassan al-Turabi.
+The most prominent Islamist movement which still has a massive following is the Popular Congress Party, which was founded by hardline ideological figure Hassan al-Turabi.

 With the opposition in the diaspora — particularly in London and Paris where exiles have been politically active — Saleh sees them as playing a pivotal role in the future.